 How many books can students, teachers, and parents check out at one time?

 What happens when books are late?
 Damaged?

 Unless you are starting a brand-new library, you should be able to find these policies on the school or district website.
 If not, ask other librarians in your district or even your teachers/admin what circulation policies they would like to see in the library.

 NEW SCHOOL LIBRARIAN TIP #9: ATTEND DEPARTMENT MEETINGS.

 To go to department meetings, you need to simply ASK.
 The vast majority of teachers will be thrilled to have you at their department meetings!
 Attending these meetings regularly shows that you care about what’s happening in the classrooms and that you see the library as an extension of the classroom.

 You don’t have to say anything much at the meeting; in fact, the less you say the better.
 Go to listen, to take notes, to learn who’s who, to introduce yourself.
 Listen well, and you will learn much about what the teachers need from the library and what you can do to support them.

-LM_Net is a gigantic, free email listserv of all types of librarians across the globe.
+If you are looking for an email listserv, try LM_Net.
+This is a gigantic, free email listserv of all types of librarians across the globe.
+It’s been around forever–at least since I started my LMS in 2004.
 Topics of discussion range from circulation policies, copyright questions, curriculum, IB support, cataloging, bibliographies, book reviews, job postings, and more.
-I love LM_Net!!!
 Joining is as simple as sending a blank email, and you can choose how many emails you receive.

-Though it may sometimes feel like it, you are not alone.
-If you have questions, post to the group!
+I am a member of all the groups I listed above.
 You will get lots of support and answers to your questions, and you’ll probably make some new friends in the process.
-Don’t be shy--we want to help!
+Don’t be shy–we want to help!